 For Circle Oil

-We continue to believe that North Africa continues to one of the best operating environments in the oil and gas industry.
-Our strong and diverse portfolio of assets alongside a proven track record in the region mean we are well placed to increase our production profile over the coming years.
-Egypt is home to some of the best geological basins globally and remains a best in class region to operate.
-Morocco is home to one of the best E&P fiscal regimes in the world and the local supply shortfall for natural gas means the domestic market can be highly profitable for producers in the region.
+SDX’s strong and diverse portfolio of assets alongside a proven track record in the region means the Company is well placed to increase its production profile over the coming years.
+Egypt is home to some of the world’s most prolific hydrocarbon basins and remains a best in class region to operate.
+Morocco has one of the best E&P fiscal regimes in the world and the local supply shortfall for natural gas means the domestic market can be highly profitable for producers in the region.

-In line with our corporate strategy of being as cost efficient as possible, we delisted from the TSXV and moved the corporate residence of the Group’s holding company to the UK from Canada.
-The process will result in meaningful annual savings.
+In line with corporate strategy to be as cost efficient as possible, SDX Energy delisted from the TSX-V and moved the corporate residence of the holding company to the UK from Canada in May 2019.

-As a Company, we continue to assess value accretive M&A opportunities in and around North Africa that have the potential to enhance the Company’s production scale and generate value for shareholders.
+As a Company, SDX continues to assess value accretive M&A opportunities in and around the MENA region that have the potential to enhance the Company’s production scale and generate value for shareholders.